One Last Question

-One Last Question is a short film completed in 2015, directed by Prathamesh Krisang.
+One Last Question is a 2015 Indian Hindi-language short film directed by Prathamesh Krisang.
 It is inspired from a true story in 1998 from a blog titled, "Agia to Oxford" by Manjit Nath.
 The film takes the viewer back to the Indian state of Assam in 1998.
 It is basically a memoir of a person who had been on the verge of abandoning education and taking up arms against the state, but who was then counseled by his father, which set him on the right and, hence, a better direction.
-The pivotal character of Tultul’s father in the film has been played by the eminent actor, Adil Hussain.
+The pivotal character of Tultul’s father in the film has been played by actor, Adil Hussain.

-Written and directed by Prathamesh Krisang.
-Starring Adil Hussain as 'Deuta', which means 'father, the 30 minute film revolves around a 15-year-old boy named Tultul and his three friends.
+The 31 minute film revolves around a 15-year-old boy named Tultul and his three friends.
 They are inspired to join an extremist group which has been fighting to gain independence for Assam from the Republic of India.
 The story is about hope and how teenagers go astray in awe for extremist leaders and their elusive promises.
 It also portrays how parents can guide their children by informing them of a better way to bring about changes.